"Not to be realized from another, peaceful,

 emptiness), while conventional truth has the conventional nature of the

-same entity as object (namely own-form).
+same entity as object (namely illusionary own-form).
 Emptiness does not negate

 conventionality, but substantial instantiation.
 The dual natures are